ewanlee/Persuasion_Diplomacy/README.md

-# Persuasion Diplomacy: LLM-Powered Strategic Communication
+# Persuasive Diplomacy: LLM-Powered Strategic Communication

 ## Overview

 This repository extends the original [Diplomacy](https://github.com/diplomacy/diplomacy) project with sophisticated AI agents powered by Large Language Models (LLMs).
-Each power in the game is controlled by an autonomous agent that maintains state, forms relationships, conducts negotiations, and makes strategic decisions.
+Each power in the game is controlled by an autonomous agent that maintains state, forms relationships, conducts persuasions, and makes strategic decisions.

 ## Key Features